William E. Jones (general): Battle of Fairfield

 Before moving into Pennsylvania, General Robert E. Lee ordered Ewell to capture Harrisburg if practicable.
 On July 3, while Pickett's Charge was underway, the Union cavalry had had a unique opportunity to impede Lee's eventual retreat.
 Brig.
 Gen. Wesley Merritt's brigade departed from Emmitsburg with orders from cavalry commander Maj.
 Gen. Alfred Pleasonton to strike the Confederate right and rear along Seminary Ridge.
 Reacting to a report from a local civilian that there was a Confederate forage train near Fairfield, Merritt dispatched about 400 men in four squadrons from the 6th U.S. Cavalry under Major Samuel H. Starr to seize the wagons.
-Before they were able to reach the wagons, the 7th Virginia Cavalry, leading a column under Confederate Brig.
-Gen. William E. "Grumble" Jones, intercepted the regulars, starting the minor Battle of Fairfield.
+Before they were able to reach the wagons, the 7th Virginia Cavalry, leading a column under Jones, intercepted the regulars, starting the minor Battle of Fairfield.
 Taking cover behind a post-and rail fence, the U.S. cavalrymen opened fire and caused the Virginians to retreat.
 Jones sent in the 6th Virginia Cavalry, which successfully charged and swarmed over the Union troopers, wounding and capturing Starr.
 There were 242 Union casualties, primarily prisoners, and 44 casualties among the Confederates.
 Despite the relatively small scale of this action, its result was that the strategically important Fairfield Road to the South Mountain passes remained open. a few days later.
 The Battle of Culpeper Court House was Jones' last action under Stuart's command.

 Stuart, who since Gettysburg had seen his reputation in the South and the Confederate army decline precipitously, court-martialed Jones for insulting him.
 Robert E. Lee was, by this time, aware of the personality clash and intervened to have Jones exonerated and transferred to the Trans-Allegheny Department in West Virginia.
-He recruited a brigade of cavalry there and campaigned in eastern Tennessee with Lt.
-Gen. James Longstreet's forces during the winter and spring of 1864.
+He recruited a brigade of cavalry there and campaigned in eastern Tennessee with Lieutenant-General James Longstreet's forces during the winter and spring of 1864.

-Final campaign, death
+Death and legacy

-In May, Jones assumed command of the Confederate forces in the Shenandoah Valley who were defending against the halting advance of Maj.
-Gen. David Hunter towards Lynchburg, Virginia, in the Valley Campaigns of 1864.
+In May, Jones assumed command of the Confederate forces in the Shenandoah Valley who were defending against the halting advance of Major-General David Hunter towards Lynchburg, Virginia, in the Valley Campaigns of 1864.
 In the Battle of Piedmont on June 5, 1864, Jones was shot in the head and killed while leading a charge against a superior attacking force.